DisneyAladdin/Autonomous-Navigation-System/README.md

 MainProgram : navigation.c (Execute the autonomous navigation)

-SubProgram : DGPS.c (Calculate the position of the mobile robot)

-OutputFile : test2.text (Trajectory of the autonomous navigation)
+SubProgram : DGPS.c (Calculate the position of the mobile robot)¥n OutputFile : test2.text (Trajectory of the autonomous navigation)